With-the-Ranks/wtr-docs/docs/spoke-admin/elections_organizer_guide.md

 ### Spoke

-This guide will describe how to set up a peer-to-peer texting program using Spoke Rewired, which we believe offers the most powerful set of features at the lowest price ($0.01/segment) of any tool on the market.
-Spoke Rewired is a highly scaleable, dynamic and easy-to-use tool for admins and texters.
+This guide will describe how to set up a peer-to-peer texting program using Spoke, which we believe offers the most powerful set of features at the lowest price ($0.01/segment) of any tool on the market.
+Spoke is a highly scaleable, dynamic and easy-to-use tool for admins and texters.

 ### Slack